SmogDr/edar_coursebook/docs/02-rprog1.md

 </div>

-When you open RStudio, unless you reload the history of a previous R session (which I typically strongly **do not** recommend), you will start your work in a "fresh" R session.
+When you open RStudio, unless you reload the history of a previous R session (which I strongly **do not** recommend), you will start your work in a "fresh" R session.
 This means that, once you open RStudio, you will need to run the code to load any packages, define any objects, and read in any data that you will need for analysis in that session.

-If you are using a package in academic research, you should cite it, especially if it implements an algorithm or method that is not standard.
-You can use the `citation` function to get the information you need about how to cite a package:
+If you are using a package in academic research, you should cite it, especially if it implements a nonstandard algorithm or method.
+You can use the `citation()` function to get the information you need about how to cite a
+package:

 ```r